YanZehong/yanzehong.github.io/_posts/2020-09-04-deep-learning.md

 ![]({{site.baseurl}}/images/other_reg_2.png)

 Alternative: **L2 regularization**
-Downside: you might have to try a lot of values of the regularization parameter $$/lambda$$
+Downside: you might have to try a lot of values of the regularization hyperparameter $$/lambda$$

 ----
 ## Reference